Mulligoor

-Mulligoor (முள்ளிகூர்) is a village in the Kundah taluk of Nilgiris District of Tamil Nadu State, India.
+Mulligoor is a village in the Kundah taluk of Nilgiris District of Tamil Nadu State, India.
 It is situated 10 kilometers away from sub-district headquarters Kundah and 30 kilometers from district headquarters Ooty.
 The main cultivation in Mulligoor is tea growing.
 This area surrounding Mulligoor is also very rich in wildlife.

 The nearest railway station to Mulligoor is Lovedale which is located in and around 14.8 km distance.